LokeshKumarkumawat/java-interview-questions/collections-questions.md

 **2. List**

-Lists represents an **ordered collection** of elements.
+List represents an ordered collection of elements.
 Using lists, we can access elements by their integer index (position in the list), and search for elements in the list. index start with 0, just like an array.

 Some useful classes which implement List interface are – **ArrayList**, **CopyOnWriteArrayList**, **LinkedList**, **Stack** and **Vector**.

 **3. Set**

-Sets represents a collection of **sorted** elements.
+Set represents a sorted collection of elements.
 Sets do not allow the duplicate elements.
 Set interface does not provides no guarantee to return the elements in any predictable order; though some Set implementations store elements in their natural ordering and guarantee this order.

 Some useful classes which implement Set interface are – **ConcurrentSkipListSet**, **CopyOnWriteArraySet**, **EnumSet**, **HashSet**, **LinkedHashSet** and **TreeSet**.